-4. STRESS: Research suggests that long-term (chronic) stress can suppress our protective immune responses and cause inflammation.
+Research suggests that long-term (chronic) stress can suppress our protective immune responses and cause inflammation.
 Whereas short term stress (fight or flight) can actually enhance our immune response!
-So make sure you are building relaxation into your life and have good coping mechanisms in place for when things get tough!
+So make sure you are building relaxation into your life; have good coping mechanisms in place for when things get tough!
 Try Headspace for assisted breathing and meditation techniques.
 Yoga, walking in nature, journaling and exercise are all great stress relievers.

 Prevention: reduce the risk of spreading infection

 Since the outbreak of the pandemic, there are messages coming at us from all sources, telling us to wash our hands, spritz the anti-bac spray, keep our hands away from our faces and clean spaces where we work and live.
 By doing this, we remove the risk of spreading infection, particularly to those who may have a weakened immune system.

 “I have come to believe that caring for myself is not self-indulgent.